Miss Nepal: History

-As of the news from the organizer on 20 March 2020, the contest has been postponed due to novel coronavirus (COVID-19), as informed by Chairman of Hidden Treasure Mr. Driwakar Rajkarnikar.
-More information is to be given on 30 April 2020 regarding the Miss Nepal 2020 contest.
+In 2020, Hidden Treasure announced that they no longer had the Miss Universe franchise.
+The organizer announced on 20 March 2020, that the contest had been postponed due to the (COVID-19) pandemic, as informed by Chairman of Hidden Treasure Mr. Driwakar Rajkarnikar.
+Later the pageant was conducted on 5 December 2020.

+In 2022, Miss Nepal lost the franchise of Miss Supranational.
+Now, Mister and Miss National Nepal (Santosh Upadhyaya Directorship) sends Nepalese delegates to Supranational pageant.
+In 2025, THT acquired the license for Miss Cosmo Nepal (previously held by Miss Vibhaa).

 Competition

-Since 1994, every year women from age range of 19–24 years old compete on the national pageant of Miss Nepal.
-In which, 25 contestants are wisely chosen from across the country and they begin a one-month training & grooming course before the final event in which they participate in lectures, social work, photoshoots, interviews and etiquette lessons.
-On the coronation night, which lasts up to three hours long, all the candidates engage in an opening sequence, introduction speech (after which the top 14 semi-finalists are chosen who then compete in an interview portion with the judges), and an evening gown sequence, where the 7 finalists are chosen.
+Since 1994, women from 19–24 years old compete at the national pageant, Miss Nepal.
+25 contestants are chosen from across the country and they begin a one-month training and grooming course before the final event in which they participate in lectures, social work, photoshoots, interviews and etiquette lessons.
+On the coronation night, which lasts up to three hours, all the candidates engage in an opening sequence, introduction speech (after which the top 12 semi-finalists are chosen who then compete in an interview portion with the judges), and an evening gown sequence, where the 5 finalists are chosen.
 This is when the final common question and answer round is held.
-At the end, the names of 5 winner are announced from live telecast in Nepal Television.
+At the end, the names of winners are announced from the grand final show, live telecasted on the selected broadcast partner.